SnehaKotkar6/Blood-Group-Detetction-Using-Fingerprint-/README.md

 - The dataset consists of fingerprint images labeled with corresponding blood groups.
 - Images are preprocessed before training (noise removal, resizing, normalization).

-> 📌 *If you used a public dataset, add the link here:*